Actindo-AG/Documentation/EDI/Overview/03_TipsTricks.md

       ![Mandatory segments of the EDIFACT standard](../../Assets/Screenshots/EDI/Overview/OptionalSegment.png "[Mandatory segments of the EDIFACT standard]")

-    - Depending on the business partner, there are deviations from the standard:
+    - There are deviations from the standard depending on the business partner:
         - Some segments are required (R), even if it is not mandatory in the EDIFACT standard message definition.
 These are then usually indicated with **R** (required) in contrast to **M** (mandatory) of the EDIFACT standard.
         - The reverse situation is also possible.
 Sometimes the business partners do not want to have mandatory segments of the EDIFACT message filled.
         *Actindo* highlights a segment in red, if mandatory parts are not filled according to the EDIFACT standard.
 However, *Actindo* still sends the message, even if parts defined as mandatory by EDIFACT are missing.